Setheum-Labs/DEX/README.md

-# Slixon
+# Slixon DEX
+WIP - Work In Progress, Not Production Ready

-Slixon Exchange - Setheum's AMM DEX Protocol (Decentralized Exchange)
+## Slixon Exchange - Setheum's AMM DEX (Decentralized Exchange) Protocol

+Slixon is Setheum's Native Decentralized Exxchange inspired by the Uniswap V3 DEX Model.

+The Slixon Protocol includes the DEX and its Liquidity Mining solution.